Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Colorado Stats and Trends

-- The Buffaloes have been underdogs by 9 points or more three times this season and covered the spread once.
+- This season, the Buffaloes have just one ATS win in three games as an underdog of 9 points or more.

-- Colorado's games this year have gone over the total in one out of five opportunities (20%).
+- Colorado's games this season have hit the over on one of five set point totals (20%).

-- When Colorado puts up more than 27 points, it is 1-0 against the spread and 2-0 overall.
+- Colorado is 1-0 against the spread and 2-0 overall in games when it puts up more than 27.0 points.

-- This season the Buffaloes have five turnovers, three fewer than the Golden Bears have takeaways (8).
+- The Buffaloes have five giveaways this season, while the Golden Bears have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.